Inflammation: is your body and brain on fire?

 Reaction to acute stress is usually successfully resolved by combination of immune responses.
 However, prolonged stress or prolonged activation of pro-inflammatory immune responses such as with smoking or poor sleep could lead to a chronic inflammatory state.

 Factors contributing to systemic inflammation.
 (Image based on Berk et al. 2013).

 Diet and inflammation

-Along with other modifiable factors, poor diet can significantly contribute to the state of inflammation.
-Evidence from large population-based studies shows that consumption of Western dietary patterns is linked to a greater concentration of blood inflammatory markers such as the C-reactive protein, which is produced by the liver in response to inflammation, infection or injury.
+A poor diet can significantly contribute to the state of inflammation.
+Evidence from large population-based studies shows that consumption of Western dietary patterns is linked to a higher concentration of inflammatory blood markers.

-Conversely, traditional dietary patterns (eg Mediterranean or Nordic) are consistently associated with a decrease in pro-inflammatory response.
+Traditional dietary patterns (e.g., Mediterranean or Nordic) are consistently associated with an anti-inflammatory response.
 This suggests that these diets – high in plant-based food and fish – may decrease the risks of ill mental health and support cognitive functions.
-Intervention studies also show that inflammatory states improve when diet is improved and fruit and vegetable intake is increased.
+Also, intervention studies, show that inflammatory states improve when the diet is improved and fruit and vegetable intake is increased.

 Summarise the concept of inflammation based on several factors presented in the diagram in this step.